 57. If someone looks lost, help them.
 Don’t wait until they ask you for directions, direct them in the way they need to go.

 59. Transfer money to one of your friends randomly.
-I’ve heard of people transferring random money to one another with the intention of treating yourself on a coffee or nice drink.
+I’ve heard of people transferring random money to one another with the intention of treating yourself to a coffee or nice drink.

 60. Give gift cards to people who do awesome things.
 When you’re walking around, you can give gift cards to people who are making your day.
 It doesn’t have to be a big value, $5 can be enough!
 Here’s how to earn free gift cards.